kelvinsekx/portfolio/src/content/articles/when-i-got-my-first-job.md

 Now since I left, I witnessed some part you deserve to know if you had face the rigor to read this length.
 I earned far more than most teacher would on a full time considering the teaching pay atmosphere in Ibadan because I made my employer knew I would do well even if I left the job or wasnot employed.
 I am a developer and then was teaching one how to code when I got the par time teaching role.
 It was painless and powerful.

-Get a skill friend, and make your employer know you are better if not given, and they will be betteroff if they give you the job instead.
+Get a skill friend, and make your employer know you are better if not given, and they will be betteroff if they gave you the job instead.

 I am unemployed currently,  love coding and teaching people how to.